 This past weekend a friend told me that this holiday week she would likely have to tell her mother, at long last, that she no longer believes.
 She has tried to keep it a secret for some time, but her mother keeps pushing to get her grandchild to make a profession of faith whether her mother wishes it or not.
 It upsets my friend to see her daughter being indoctrinated without her consent, and she may finally have to speak up about it.
 She fully anticipates histrionics from her mother, who has already flown off the handle once before when she discovered her daughter supported marriage equality.
 This will be significantly worse, because now people’s eternal destinies will hang in the balance.
 What should she do?

-I told her that in the event that another confrontation happens and a shouting/crying fit ensues, she may have to spell out for her own mother what kind of treatment is acceptable to her.
+I told her that in the event that another confrontation happens and a shouting/crying fit ensues, she may have to spell out for her own mother in detail what kind of treatment is acceptable to her.
 She will have to lay down her own boundaries in specific terms, and then it will fall to her to enforce those boundaries in order to preserve their relationship.
 If worse comes to worse, a holiday trip may have to be cut short in order to drive home the point that important relationships deserve to be cared for by respecting the boundaries that others put in place.

 Nobody but my friend can dictate where her own boundaries should be, and if her mother cannot wrap her head around the concept of personal agency and self-ownership, some distance may have to be created and maintained in order to get that point across.
 In time, people usually come around, realizing that a relationship with their children and grandchildren is worth putting up with an occasional accommodation to a grown child’s wishes for herself and for her own children.
-I have seen this put into action myself and I can attest that it’s a necessary and helpful skill to develop.
+I’ve seen this put into action myself and I can attest that it’s a necessary and helpful skill to develop.

 What about you?
 Have you had some success in communicating and maintaining personal boundaries?
 Would you care to share what you figured out?

-[photo credit: Tiffani via Flickr—>here]
+[Image Source: Tiffani via Flickr—>here]